-“When the child is given freedom to move about in a world of objects, he is naturally inclined to perform the tasks necessary for his development entirely on his own.”
+“When the child is given the freedom to move about in a world of objects, he is naturally inclined to perform the tasks necessary for his development entirely on his own.”

 No one can be completely free while they are dependent.
 Manifestations of the desire for independence can be observed early in a child’s life.
 Freedom and independence are intertwined – independence is essential for freedom.
 The teacher’s task is to remove obstacles on the way to independence.

 This freedom comes from within and manifests as self-control.
 It is important to emphasize that the child commits positive behavior and positive actions not due to external reinforcement and rewards.
 The child gains inner satisfaction from performing positive actions due to his nature.
 The child does not need external validation of his actions from others as he is able to form a personal judgment of his actions.
 It means external rewards or punishment are not necessary.

-Elements of freedom in the Montessori classroom.
+Elements of Freedom in the Montessori Classroom

-“Without freedom it is impossible for personality to develop fully.
+“Without freedom, it is impossible for personality to develop fully.
 Freedom is the key to the entire process, and the first step comes when the individual is capable of acting without help from others and becomes aware of himself as an autonomous being.”

 – will to gain experience

 – the teacher who connects the child to the environment and material

 – gaining more knowledge